govguide/optimism-resource-center/Token House Governance/Anticapture Commission/Anticapture Commission.md

 In exchange for being entrusted with additional voting power, Anticapture Commission members will be expected to:

-- Attend an office hours at least once per Voting Cycle (every three weeks) to listen to community feedback and raise concerns to the broader governance community on their behalf
+- Attend an office hours at least once per Voting Cycle (every three weeks) to listen to community feedback and raise concerns to the broader governance community on their behalf.
+This is to make sure the concerns of individual delegates can still be heard as protocols and OP Chains gain more voting power and could dominate discussions.
 - Provide delegate approvals or a reason for not providing approval on >10% of the proposals requiring approval during the period
     - In Season 4, only delegates with >0.25% voting power could provide delegate approvals on proposal drafts.
 In Season 5, the top 100 delegates will be able to provide approvals, which will include all members of the Anticapture Commission.
 - If a Member does not meet the above expectations, they will not be eligible to be on the Anticapture Commission during the subsequent period
 - Members may designate other leadership roles amongst themselves as necessary/desired
 - Members will receive group delegation, but not OP rewards, for their participation on the Anticapture Commission.
 However, meeting the criteria required to be part of the Anticapture Commission may be included in the qualification criteria for [[Retro Delegate Rewards - Season 4|retro delegate rewards]]
-- Members must elect a commission lead each Season, by simple majority vote among qualifying members
+- Members must elect a Commission Lead each Season, by simple majority vote among qualifying members

 **The Anticapture Commission Lead should:**